Bearer/bearer/docs/contributing/code.md

 # Contributing code

-If you're interested in contributing code to Curio, this guide will help you do it.
+If you're interested in contributing code to Bearer, this guide will help you do it.
 If you haven't already, review the [contributing overview](/contributing/) for different ways you can contribute.

-## Set up Curio locally
+## Set up Bearer locally

-Curio is written in [Go](https://www.go.dev), so you'll need golang v1.19 or greater installed.
+Bearer is written in [Go](https://www.go.dev), so you'll need golang v1.19 or greater installed.
 Installation instructions for your architecture can be found at [golang downloads page](https://go.dev/dl/).

 Next, confirm the installation by running the following command: